stusmitharoo/taxsim-gatsby/src/pages/index.md

   - item: >-
       Must be a UK resident.
   - item: >-
-      Self employed individuals.
+      Self employed individuals, sole traders, freelancers and consultants.
   - item: >-
-      Your turnover is not above £70,000.
+      Your turnover is not above £80,000.00.
   - item: >-
       Includes construction industry scheme.
-whyNotTitle: Why not to use Taxsim
+whyNotTitle: Why you should not use Taxsim
 whyNot:
   - item: >-
       Registered with companies house.
   - item: >-
-      VAT registerd.
+      VAT registered.
   - item: >-
       Employ staff using PAYE.
+  - item: >-
+      Turnover is more than £80,000.00.
 ---